nmohnblatt/cd_client/README.md

     cd github.com/nmohnblatt/cd_client
     go install

-In a separate Terminal window, run the IPFS daemon:
+**In a separate Terminal window**, run the IPFS daemon:

     ipfs daemon

 Make sure that the daemon is running (check for the message "Daemon is running").
 Leave it to run in the background.
-You can now go back to the first Terminal window and run the application by simply typing:
+You can now **go back to the first Terminal window** and run the application by simply typing:

     cd_client